coolsamson7/aspyx/README.md

 - bring both di and AOP features together in a lightweight library ( still only about 2T loc),
 - be as minimal invasive as possible,
 - offering mechanisms to easily extend and customize features without touching the core,
-- while still offering a _simple_ and _readable_ api that doesnt overwhelm developers
+- while still offering a _simple_ and _readable_ api that doesnt overwhelm developers and only requires a minimum initial learning curve

-Especially the AOP integration definitely makes sense, as aspects on their own also usually require a context, which in a DI world is simply injected.
+Especially the AOP integration definitely makes sense, as

+- aspects on their own also usually require a context, which in a DI world is simply injected,
+- and also should cover only certain objects and not act globally.

 # Introduction